 3.18.
-Before the termination of the emergency, the following should be communicated to the public and other interested parties, as appropriate:
+Before the termination of the emergency, the following should be discussed with and communicated to the public and other interested parties, as appropriate:

-- (a) The basis for the termination of the emergency, including the rationale of why it is safe to end the emergency and an overview of the actions taken and the restrictions imposed; - (b) The need to adjust imposed restrictions, to continue protective actions or to introduce new protective actions, as well as the expected duration of these actions and restrictions; - (c) Any necessary modifications to people's personal behaviours and habits; - (d) Options for the implementation of self-help actions25, as appropriate; - (e) The need for continued environmental monitoring and source monitoring after the termination of the emergency; - (f) The need for continued efforts to restore services and workplaces; - (g) Radiological health hazards associated with the new exposure situation.
+- (a) The basis and rationale for the termination of the emergency and an overview of the actions taken and the restrictions imposed; - (b) The need to adjust imposed restrictions, to continue protective actions or to introduce new protective actions, as well as the expected duration of these actions and restrictions; - (c) Any necessary modifications to people's personal behaviours and habits; - (d) Options for the implementation of self-help $actions^{25}$ , as appropriate; - (e) The need for continued environmental monitoring and source monitoring after the termination of the emergency; - (f) The need for continued efforts to restore services and workplaces; - (g) Radiological health hazards associated with the new exposure situation.